mwarning/zerotier-openwrt/README.md

 # ZeroTier-OpenWrt

 [ZeroTier One](https://www.zerotier.com) is a programm to create a global provider-independent virtual private cloud.
-This project offers a OpenWrt packages for ZeroTier.
+This project offers a LEDE packages for ZeroTier.

 ## Installing prebuild package

-Download the [prebuild package](https://github.com/mwarning/zerotier-openwrt/releases) and copy it onto your OpenWrt installation, preferably into the /tmp folder.
+Download the [prebuild package](https://github.com/mwarning/zerotier-openwrt/releases) and copy it onto your LEDE installation, preferably into the /tmp folder.
 Then install the ipk package file:
 ```
 opkg install zerotier_*.ipk